Jay Weinberg: The E-Street Band (2008-2009)

+Madball (2010)

 In February 2010, Weinberg began playing with Madball, a hardcore band based out of New York City.
 In June of that year, it was announced that he would become the drummer for their upcoming album Empire and a tour.
-However, in September 2010 the group discharged him, with Madball vocalist Freddy Cricien saying, "I'm letting Jay go [mid-tour] in Canada because I just feel he doesn't represent this band well on a character level."
+However, in September 2010 the group discharged him, with Madball vocalist Freddy Cricien saying, "I'm letting Jay go [mid-tour] in Canada because I just feel he doesn't represent this band well on a character-level".
 In response, Weinberg said that he had already quit the group by that time, and that "while I really enjoyed playing the music, I do not subscribe to their choice of habits and lifestyle.
-This past August while on tour in Europe, disturbing events within the band indicated to me that it was time for me to move on."
+This past August while on tour in Europe, disturbing events within the band indicated to me that it was time for me to move on".
 In any case, Weinberg said both he and the group should be proud of Empire.

 Against Me!
+(2010-2012)

-In November 2010, it was announced that Weinberg would be playing drums with punk rock band Against Me! for their upcoming 2011 shows, covering for regular drummer George Rebelo while he tours with his other band, Hot Water Music.
+In November 2010, it was announced that Weinberg would be playing drums with punk rock band Against Me! for their upcoming 2011 shows, covering for regular drummer George Rebelo while he toured with his other band, Hot Water Music.
 As 2011 unfolded, the arrangement looked to possibly be more permanent.
 Weinberg also sat in a bit with the band Fences during 2011.
 In late 2011, Against Me! began recording their first album with Weinberg on drums.
 However, in December 2012, Weinberg announced via Twitter, without notifying the other members beforehand, that he was leaving Against Me!.
-Using Twitter, he wished the band well, but the other members in return tweeted a picture of a drum machine.
+Via Twitter, he wished the band well, to which the other three members responded with a picture of a drum machine.

-Slipknot
+Slipknot (2014-2023)

 In 2014, Weinberg became the drummer for Slipknot following the departure of Joey Jordison in late 2013.
-Although the drummer's identity had not been officially revealed by the band itself, preferring to keep the identity of the new members (a new bassist, confirmed to be Alessandro Venturella, had also joined the band) a secret as they were not official members at that time.
-A former drum technician for the band leaked their itinerary, revealing that the drummer is Weinberg.
-Venturella was also named on the itinerary, though fans had identified him earlier via his distinctive hand tattoos.
+Although the drummer's identity had not been officially revealed by the band itself, prefering to keep the identity of the new members (a new bassist, confirmed to be Alessandro Venturella, had also joined the band) a secret as they were not official members at that time.
+Weinberg had been a fan of the band from a young age, and it had given him motive and "a lot to prove" to his bandmates.
+A former drum technician for the band leaked their itinerary, revealing the drummer to be Weinberg.
+Venturella was also named on the itinerary, though fans had identified him earlier via his distinctive hand-tattoos.
 Weinberg was eventually officially revealed to be the drummer by Jim Root in an interview with Ultimate Guitar on May 13, 2015.

+On November 5, 2023, Slipknot posted on Instagram that they would "part ways" with Weinberg as part of a "creative decision".
+Weinberg later said he was "blindsided" and "heartbroken" over being fired.
+Weinberg was replaced in 2024 by Sepultura drummer Eloy Casagrande.